nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

  3. The <code>Duke</code> class calls the <code>AddCommand#execute()</code> method of the <code>AddCommand</code> object.
  4. In the <code>AddCommand#execute()</code> function, the <code>Item</code> to be added is stored in the <code>ShoppingList</code> object, using <code>Item.add()</code>.
- 5. In the sequence diagram, the AddCommand will add <code>Item</code> if the description is provided and one / both price and quantity is provided.
+ 5. In the sequence diagram, the AddCommand will add <code>Item</code> if the description is provided.
  6. The <code>Item</code> object with its' values is stored into the <code>ShoppingList</code> object.

  The following sequence diagram below shows how the add feature works.
 The details of adding item's values